kmwang123/cme211-notes/lecture-18/lecture-18.md

   number

-* For a static array like `int a[2]`, what is being passed and copied is the location in memory where the array data is stored
+* For a static array like `int a[2]`, what is being passed and copied is the **location in memory** where the array data is stored

 * Will discuss pass by reference when we get to data structures

 ### Towards modularity
+Takes source file and compiles them independently Compiler operates in stages:
+1. preprocess
+2. compile
+3. link
+g++ -Wall -Wextra -Wconversion main4.cpp sum4.cpp -o sum4
+this command links  main4.cpp sum4.cpp  together
+if don't include one of the program, this gives a "linker" or "link" error

 `src/main4.cpp`: